- Live Rates

 You are certain to find more house for your money just by expanding your search to surrounding areas.
 We have written about this in the past, providing a list of relatively affordable cities in the greater Seattle metro area.

 Granted, some people don’t have the flexibility to live in these “bedroom communities.”
 But if you have some options as to where you live, it’s certainly an something to consider.

-Do you have questions any financial questions about your Washington State home purchase?
+Do you have any financial questions about your Washington State home purchase?
 Are you looking for some sound mortgage advice?
 Would you like to get pre-approved for a home loan, or request a mortgage rate quote?
 We can help.
 Sammamish Mortgage is a local, family-owned company based in Seattle and Bellevue, Washington.
 We have been serving the entire state since 1992, as well as the broader Pacific Northwest region Oregon, Colorado, and Idaho, providing many different mortgage programs to our clients.
 Please contact us if you have mortgage-related questions.